Docs

 | 1 3 5 6 8 10 12

 Notice the bar character (|) at the start.
-In Linum, all sections of music must begin with a bar.
-That way, the structure you use for your creations is completely up to you (empty lines are ignored).
+In Linum, all sections of music must begin with a bar – empty lines are ignored.
+The file structure used is therefore completely up to you.
 Linum doesn’t even take time signatures into account.
-One bar might take four beats while another takes five.
-What is a beat?
-That’s also up to you, although it is often useful to structure bars so that their timing remains consistent.
+One bar might take four beats while another takes five, although it is recommended to keep the timing of bars consistent.
+Single-line comments can be made using the hashtag character (#).

 | (1 5 8)